norseto/go-k8s-dev-template/README.md

 - Create configfile in clusterinfo directory
 - Create launch.json

 and so on.
-To run setup script, simply type `sh setup_cluster.sh` in `scripts/devenv` directory.
+To run setup script, simply type `sh setup_microk8s.sh` in `scripts/devenv` directory.
 This script also shows message like bellow.
 Please add `insecure-registries` configuration to the docker setting.
 ```
 Add docker daemon config below and restart docker.